bholtbholt/portfolio/src/_posts/2018-01-11-learning-elm-from-a-drum-sequencer.md

 bg_color: drum
 ---

 After completing a handful of projects in <a href="https://elm-lang.org" target="_blank">Elm</a>, I was hooked and wanted to share something fun with people who hadn't yet tried it.
-In this two-part series, I walk through the steps I took to create <a href="https://bholtbholt.github.io/step-sequencer/" target="_blank">this drum sequencer</a>.
+In this two-part series, I walk through the steps to create <a href="https://bholtbholt.github.io/step-sequencer/" target="_blank">this drum sequencer</a>.
 Readers are introduced to Elm's syntax, setup, and core concepts, then complier-driven refactors, side-effects, and communication with JavaScript.